Distinguishing moles from melanoma using Jasmine

 You're now ready to evolve the second, classification stage.
 Select Evolve>Object Classifier, choose Basic Dynamic Range Selection from the list and click the Finish button.
 This time the dialogue will display a small table with the classification accuracies for each class, as shown below.

 When you're happy with the result, save the solution to disk.
-Then go to the Vision System tab and load it up, this time filling in the classifier box.
+Then go to the Vision System tab and load it up, this time filling in the object classifier box.
 Your project should now be ready to locate and classify your images.

 To test how well your evolved vision system performs, select one of the unseen images (i.e., one of those you avoided during training) in the image browser window, then select Tools>Test Vision System to run the complete pipeline on that image.
 If you notice any mistakes you can to go back and improve the training data, re-train the segmentation or classification stage, and re-evaluate.